 What are permanently shadowed regions on the Moon?

 NASA and ISRO made headlines when they discovered water on the Moon in 2009, the efforts of which span at least two decades.
 The existence of lunar water seems strange though, considering our cosmic neighbor has no atmosphere and its surface is exposed to the vacuum of space.
 Daytime temperatures reach 120 degrees Celsius, evaporating any surface water and losing it to space.
 Space missions have instead found that most of the lunar water exists in special cold regions deprived of sunlight.

 Our Moon, however, has less of a tilt.
-At the poles the Sun hovers close to the horizon.
+At its poles, the Sun hovers close to the horizon.
 Large craters with terraced rims block sunlight from ever reaching inside.
-These areas are called permanently shadowed regions, or PSRs.
+These areas deprived of sunlight are aptly called permanently shadowed regions, or PSRs.
 The Moon has hundreds of PSRs on its poles.

 Colder than Pluto